-This course is planned primarily for advanced students who wish to improve their competence in teaching home economics in junior and senior high school and in higher education.
+This course is planned primarily for an advanced student who wishes to improve competence in teaching home economics in junior and senior high school and in higher education.
+Various methods of teaching home economics are examined and evaluated.

 HEC 566.
 INSTRUCTIONAL AIDS IN HOME ECONOMICS.
-Four hours
+Four hours credit.

-Students develop and use criteria in evaluating teaching materials and aids.
-Selecting, organizing, and storing of aids are included.
+A student develops and uses criteria in evaluating teaching materials and aids.
+This includes selecting, organizing, and storing of aids.
 Visual aids and devices used in teaching various phases of homemaking are planned and prepared.
 Printed materials are evaluated.